Sciatica – Symptoms and Simple Pain Relief Methods

 You can use a tennis ball to massage the affected area.
 Simply place the ball on your buttock or upper thigh and roll back and forth.
 You will quickly identify the area most in need of massage.
 Don’t be rough, all you need is a little bit of gentle pressure to ease the pain.

 It can be hard to know what exercises are right to do.
 Some may help alleviate your symptoms and some may make you worse.
 It is best to consult your physio before starting exercises especially if your pain is severe.
+One type of exercise that’s worth trying due to its simplicity and effectiveness is walking.
+Going for a short and gentle walk can be a great way to ease sciatic pain as well as aid with recovery.
+Just remember to start small and not to push into pain.

 Suffering Sciatica Pain?
 Contact Erko Physio Today